Azure/ResourceModules/docs/wiki/Known issues.md

 ## Microsoft.Network/connections

 The module has a dependency on pre-existing Virtual Network Gateways which we don't have deployed using the dependencies pipeline for cost reasons.

+## Microsoft.Synapse/workspaces

+The change from Bicep version `v0.10.13` to `v0.10.61` introduced a new validation that causes a `scope` statement in the module to fail.
+This issue is tracked in the Bicep issue [8403](https://github.com/Azure/bicep/issues/8403).
+A new Bicep version will either resolve the issue, or, the module will be updated accordingly.

 ---